from small one page howto to huge articles all in one place

 RETURN VALUE

-The strfromd(), strfromf(), and strfroml() functions return the number of characters that would have been written in str if n had enough space, not counting the terminating null character.
+The strfromd(), strfromf(), and strfroml() functions return the number of characters that would have been written in str if n had enough space, not counting the terminating null byte.
 Thus, a return value of n or greater means that the output was truncated.

 ATTRIBUTES